zaxhutchinson/project_radius/nts/notes.md

+**BF in the EEG**
+Playing around with the BF to get targeted silencing.
+If it's too low, too many synapses end up in the same compartment.
+If it's too large, one synapse per dendrite.

 **Distance switch**
 I removed the code a few days ago that squashed distance impact on movement (radial or angular); however, this meant that the algorithm favored long distance movement.
 I have added a different distance squashing method.
 It decays the effect of distance as distance grows using an exponential decay.
 The impact of distance on the algorithm seems to be very impactful.
 And I think this is not quite correct.
 But it's better.